r3c/creep/README.md

 Modifiers
 ---------

-Modifiers allow you to declare special behaviors that should be triggered on some files before they're send to remote location.
+Modifiers allow you to define special behaviors that should be triggered on some files before they're send to remote location (e.g. rename, compile, minify, obfuscate, etc.).
 Creep supports three different kinds of modifiers:

-- _name_ modifiers can change the name of a file using regular expression search/replace ;
+- _rename_ modifiers can replace the name of a file using regular expression ;
-- _adapt_ modifiers can change the content of a file using a custom shell command ;
+- _modify_ modifiers can update the content of a file using a shell command ;
-- _link_ modifiers can link one or more files together so they're evaluated when their parent file is changed.
+- _link_ modifiers can link one or more files together so they're sent whenever the file they relate to is changed.

 Modifiers must be specified in a JSON file named `.creep.mods` located in the same folder(s) than your environments configuration file(s).
-Each file specifies a list of rules which apply to all files matching a given regular expression and contain optional _name_, _adapt_ or _link_ modifiers.
+Each file specifies a list of rules which apply to all files matching a given regular expression and contain optional _rename_, _modify_ or _link_ modifiers.

 Here is what a modifiers configuration file looks like: